High-dimensional Anomaly Detection with Radiative Return in $e^{+}e^{-}$ Collisions: Methodology

 In particular, the unpolarized cross-section for the background process in our fiducial region is about 1~pb (as reported by \textsc{MadGraph5\_aMC@NLO}).
 This amount of statistics would correspond to a collected luminosity of approximately 6.5~ab\textsuperscript{-1}, well within the integrated luminosity estimates of the operating scenarios for colliders at 1~TeV~\cite{Barklow:2015tja}.
 While we have used this particular setup to provide concrete conclusions, the methodology and qualitative conclusions apply more generally to any future \ee~collider.

-The training for a given \shat~distribution is run seven times, each with a different amount of signal events.
-The number of signal events considered are calculated in terms of the signal sensitivity in the signal region ($\sigma$), specifically $\sigma = 0, 0.5, 1, 2, 3, 5$ and $\infty$ (100\% signal).
+For a given \shat~distribution, training utilizes one label for background events and another label for pseudodata, which is composed of background and a number of signal contamination events.
+The number of injected signal events is calculated in terms of the local signal significance $\sigma$ in the signal region, where $\sigma \equiv S/\sqrt{B}$, the approximate statistical significance, where $S$ is the number of signal events and $B$ is the number of background events, both in the pseudodata input class which draws events from the signal region \shat~window.
+The training for a given configuration is run seven times, with signal contaminations that correspond to $\sigma = 0, 0.5, 1, 2, 3, 5$ and $\infty$ (100\% signal).
 The background events are the same in each training, while the signal events added to the pseudodata are randomly selected.
 Event yields used in training for the background and signal samples in each region can be found in Table~\ref{tab:yields}, for all three \shat~measures.

-Two different training configurations are used, which vary in how the two input labeled classes are populated.
+Two different training configurations for classification are used, which vary in how the two input labeled classes are populated.

 \begin{itemize} \item A semi-supervised scenario is studied as a benchmark.
 In this case, a neural network is trained to classify background events from a combination of signal and background events in the signal region, where the amount of signal contamination varies.
-In a context where real \ee~collision data is available, this would correspond to classifying background-only simulation from data (where a potential signal could be included)~\cite{DAgnolo:2018cun,DAgnolo:2019vbw}. \item Weakly supervised learning can be used to enhance the presence of potential localized signals in data, without relying on simulation.
-In this scenario, a classifier is trained to distinguish events in the signal region from those in the sidebands.
-When a signal is present, this method takes advantage of the different compositions in signal and sideband regions to learn how to distinguish background from signal~\cite{Metodiev:2017vrx,Collins:2018epr,Collins:2019jip}. \end{itemize}
+In a context where real \ee~collision data is available, this would correspond to classifying background-only simulation from data (where a potential signal could be included)~\cite{DAgnolo:2018cun,DAgnolo:2019vbw}.
+The assumption is made that the simulation perfectly describes the data; though this is not achievable with current simulations, future advancements may make such a strategy feasible.

+\item Weakly supervised learning can be used to enhance the presence of potential localized signals in data, without relying on simulation.
+Here, the classification without labels (CWoLa) approach is used, where a classifier is trained to distinguish events in the signal region from those in the sidebands.
+When a signal is present, this method takes advantage of the different compositions in signal and sideband regions to learn how to distinguish background from signal~\cite{Metodiev:2017vrx,Collins:2018epr,collaboration2020dijet,Collins:2019jip}. \end{itemize} The envisioned analysis strategy in real data would be to define a signal-enriched region using the classifier score, and then estimate the background with a completely data-driven bump hunt (e.g. a parametric fit to the sidebands).